Florida Travel: Dive the Maritime Heritage Trail, Biscayne National Park

 It was time to go see what we came for – the spectacular shallow-water reefs of Biscayne National Park.

 Just an hour's drive from Miami's neon skyline, the park offers snorkelers the chance to observe the landscape that inspired the area's tropical palette.
-The 173,000-acre national park encompasses magnificent mangrove shorelines, two-thirds of Biscayne Bay, the northernmost Florida Keys and the northern portion of the world's third largest coral reef system.
+The 173,000-acre national park encompasses magnificent mangrove shorelines, two-thirds of Biscayne Bay, the northernmost Florida Florida Keys and the northern portion of the world's third largest coral reef system.
 Just within view of the city skyline, Biscayne National Park was established in 1968 as Biscayne National Monument due to developmental pressures that threatened its fragile ecosystems.

 On a good day – a sunny one without much wind – the water is calm and clear, perfect for seeing the colorful parrot fish, the striped sergeant majors, schools of shimmery grunts and the ancient corals, with their space-age looking shapes and cartoon colors.
 Some of the smaller gems are as compelling as their names: flamingo tongue snails, Christmas tree worms and mermaid's wineglasses.
 The park boasts giant brain coral, swaying sea fans and unique areas where the endangered Elkhorn coral thrive.